 Icing on the cake

 Amy and Amanda were thrilled with the results of the campaign – the videos were in front of local viewers over 1.5 million times from the metrics analyzed.
 Being able to use the videos for future outreach and education is also a good investment in the District’s pollution prevention tools.
-And winning seven awards and having your efforts recognized?
+And winning nine awards and having your efforts recognized?

 “It feels pretty cool,” says Amy, “especially since it’s the third year in a row the District has received a NACWA award.
 The ADDY award is recognition from our peers – people doing the best of the best in marketing and advertising work locally.
 The WisCOMsin Award from PRSA Madison offers statewide recognition.
 And the MUSE awards are a huge deal!
 Our videos were up against international giants like NBC-Universal.
 It’s exciting stuff.”